 Really?
 When a mother personally and indisputably appears to her little boy and tells him it’s bed-time, has she overridden his free will?
 Any parent who has tried to get a child to go to bed knows the answer to that question!

 Some counter that God’s presence would be so overwhelming that the person’s free will would effectively be destroyed.
-But you can’t say that while simultaneously believing that the gates of hell are locked from the inside because its denizens want nothing to do with God.
+But you can’t say that while simultaneously believing that the gates of hell are locked from the inside because its denizens want nothing to do with God, for if they encountered God in a significant enough way to be culpable for barring their gates against him, his presence was not overwhelming, was it?

 The argument that an indisputable message from God would violate nobody’s free will is glaringly obvious, and I would even say sound, yet Dr. Copan does not consider it.
 He is only interested in blaming the victims: “Some may refuse to participate and continue the conflict, but that is not the fault of the Christian faith.”